 I was happy.

-William wanted several children, and it was of importance for him to have a male heir to his family’s estate.
+William wanted several children.
+He believed it illustrated signs of great wealth.
+We bought a house that was large enough to house several nurseries to support our growing family.
+Our persona was very important for him.
 After only several months, I discovered that I was with child.
-A few months later, Ruth Margaret was born in November during the burrow’s first snow.
+A few months later, Ruth Margaret was born in November during the city’s first snow of the season.

 Happiness is almost unimaginable now.
 All emotion has been replaced by tactile pains.
 It is so cold, and no matter how many times I ask, I am told I do not need another blanket.
+I am not used to being treated like this.
+Others typically do as I tell them.
 It is during these cold, dark and quiet moments when it happens.
 I wouldn’t call it a hallucination, more of a daydream.
 These are the only times that I truly question my sanity.
 She comes to me more often now.
 When the doctors and nurses are more abusive than usual, I close my eyes and there she is.
 My beautiful Ruth!
 It makes me wonder.
 Does she remember me?

 William was disappointed with a daughter, and he desired our next child immediately.
 Despite his hesitation towards her, I have a hard time turning my attention away from her.
+I spent most of my time with her, despite the frustration from William for ignoring my daily duties or the teasing from the servants for being around so much.
 Ruth was truly a wonderful girl and hardly made a sound.
 She will make a fine lady someday.

 That blank stare is even more common now.
 How could it not be?
-Thinking that life is wonderful and happy is a lie that I have discovered since my time here.
+It is no longer filled with love but rather pain.
+Thinking that life could be wonderful and happy is a lie that I have discovered since my time here.
 There is nothing kind about life.
-It is hard, painful, and cold.
+It is hard, traumatic, and cold.
 It is so cold.
-The thought of my little Ruth sends an unusual warmth through my body.
+Suddenly, Ruth fills my thoughts, and it sends an unusual warmth through my body.

 To Be Continued…